shahidirfan100/APEC-Jobs-Scraper/README.md

 - `description_text`, `description_html`, `url`, `source`, `fetched_at`

 ## Tips
-- Keep `useApi: true` for speed; HTML fallback is automatic when the API yields nothing.
+- The actor automatically tries the JSON API first and falls back to HTML if needed.
-- If you see throttling, lower `maxConcurrency` and set a small `requestDelayMillis` (e.g., 500–1000).
+- If you see throttling, lower `maxConcurrency` and use Apify residential proxies.
-- Use Apify residential proxies for best reliability.
-- For quick smoke tests, set `results_wanted` to 5–10 and `max_pages` to 1–2 with `logLevel: "DEBUG"`.
+- For quick smoke tests, set `results_wanted` to 5–10 and `max_pages` to 1–2.